 The genome is made up chromosomes.
 Every eukaryotic species has a characteristic number of chromosomes (packaged DNA) in each cell nucleus.
 Eukaryotic chromosomes are made of chromatin which is a complex of DNA and protein.
 When a cell is not dividing chromosomes are chromatin fiber in the nucleus.
 Each duplicated chromosome consists of two sister chromatids, which appear when cell divisions are about to take place.
 The chromatids are attached at what is called the centromere.
 After the chromatids divide mitosis is followed by division of the cytoplasm or cytokinesis.

-R-selected and K-selected species are terms that biologist use to describe the reproductive strategy of animals.
-Either an animal produces a large number of offspring and it basically is a numbers game for those offspring or the animals have few offspring and invest a large amount of time in those offspring.
+R-selected and K-selected species are terms that biologists use to describe animals’ reproductive strategies.
+Either an animal produces a large number of offspring, and it is a numbers game for those offspring, or the animals have few offspring and invest a significant amount of time in those offspring.
 R-selected species are those that favor a large number of offspring.
-This includes animals like insects, amphibians, many fish, and reptiles.
-They tend to be smaller organisms so the energy used to make each individual is low and live in environments that are unstable.
+R-selected species include insects, amphibians, many fish, and reptiles.
+They tend to be smaller organisms, so the energy used to make each individual is low, and they live in unstable environments.
 They also have shorter lifespans and reach sexual maturity quickly.
-They have type III survivorship pattern which means that earlier in life more organisms will die than later on in their life.
-In these species, the number of offspring is important because it directly impacts the population size.
+They have a type III survivorship pattern which means that earlier in life, more organisms will die than later on in their life.
+In these species, the number of offspring is crucial because it directly impacts the population size.
+Continue reading →

 The following post is a reflection on a field trip I took to Belize as part of my tropical ecological class.